sunchaopku/crypto/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a (specially appointed) assistant professor at Osaka Univeristy.
-I got my Ph.D in cryptography at Kyoto university in Japan, supervised by Mehdi Tibouchi and Masayuki Abe.
-Before coming to Japan, I got my bachelor's degree at Peking University.
+I am currently an Associate Researcher at Southeast University in Nanjing, China.
+Prior to this role, I worked shortly as a specially appointed Assistant Professor at Osaka University.
+I got my Ph.D. in cryptography from Kyoto University, Japan, under the supervision of Mehdi Tibouchi and Masayuki Abe.
+Before pursuing my studies in Japan, I completed my bachelor's degree at Peking University.
 Research Interest
 ======
  Mathematical Aspects of Cryptography, Post-quantum Cryptography, Lattice Cryptography, Cryptanalysis.